jatinrao/movie-explorer/deployment.md

 Here are some deployment options:

-Netlify
+1. Netlify
-Vercel
+2. Vercel
-AWS S3 + CloudFront.
+3. AWS S3 + CloudFront
-AWS with EC2 and nginx
+4. AWS with EC2 and Nginx
-GitHub Pages
+5. GitHub Pages
-Cloudfront Workers
+6. Cloudflare Workers
-Firebase Hosting
+7. Firebase Hosting

 I will pick top 2 out of given option for comparison (Both can be used depending upon roadmap of the app) :
 As Vercel and Netlify are similar in most of aspects and offering, combining as one option: